blb509/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach applies a function to every element in the array while .map makes a new array that is composed of the results of applying a function to every element in an array.

 2. What is the difference between a function and a method?

+Both are esentially the exact same thing.
+The main difference being that a method is attatched to an object when it is called while a function can be called by itself.
+Because of that, the method naturally has access to the object it was called with.

 3. What is closure?

+Closure is the use of functions to seperate variables into their own private space where they can't be accessed by levels above it but can be accessed by closures within that closure.

 4. Describe the four rules of the 'this' keyword.

+    1. In the global scope, this refers to window/console.
+    2. When a function is called with a dot before it, the object that is before that dot is this.
+    3. this can be used with constructor functions to refer to the specific instance of the object that is being created.
+    4. this is explictly defined when .call or .apply is used

 5. Why do we need super() in an extended class?

+We need super() in an extended class because it tells the parent constructor to be concerned with the childs attributes and vis versa abstracts Object.create().

 ## Project Set up